TheApeMachine/qpool/README.md

 ## 🙏 Acknowledgments

--   Inspired by a conversation with Clause AI
+- Inspired by a conversation with Claude AI, with ChatGPT, O1, and Gemini action as reviewers, and providing critique on progress.
--   Built with modern concurrency patterns and best practices
+- Built with modern concurrency patterns and best practices.
--   Designed for real-world production use cases
+- Designed for real-world production use cases.

 ## 📚 Documentation